Downlight 5 or 6 inch | Philips Hue | Philips Hue

 Downlight 5 or 6 inch

-Flood the room in color!
+Get the right shade of light at any moment.
 These recessed downlights feature an adapter so that you can use it in 5- or 6-inch ceiling holes.
-Bright and colorful, these lights are the perfect way to decorate your space.
+Bright and featuring tunable white light, these lights are the perfect way to set the mood in kitchens, living rooms, and more.

 Amount